 The Licensee will ensure that any of its telecommunication installation does not become a health, environmental or a safety hazard and is not in contravention of any statute, rule, code of practice, guideline or regulation, on public safety.

-The Licensee shall comply with the safety requirements laid down in any safety specification issued by the Authority and any directions of the Authority or other relevant authorities in relation to any safety matter.
+The Licensee shall comply with the safety requirements laid down in the Postal and Telecommunications ( Human Exposure to Non-Ionising Electromagnetic Field Radiation), Regulations 2017 as amended from time to time, any safety specification issued by the Authority and any directions of the Authority or other relevant authorities in relation to any safety matter.

 Services requiring spectrum usage